rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br>

-Once the container is running and you're attached to it, the following commands need adding to setup install dotnetcore sdk dependencies and install the dotnetcoresdk:
+Once the container is running and you're attached to it, the following commands need entering to install dotnetcore sdk dependencies and then to install the dotnetcore sdk:

 ```
 apt-get update && apt-get install -y --no-install-recommends ca-certificates curl wget nano && rm -rf /var/lib/apt/lists/*